Back in action

 How I measured

-This is no rocket science, but the numbers don't go off by a lot, so I think they are quite meaningful.
+This is no rocket science, but the numbers don’t go off by a lot, so I think they are somewhat meaningful.

 The results